compound-finance/comet/MIGRATIONS.md

 Migrations can be tested using Comet's [scenario framework](https://github.com/compound-finance/comet/blob/main/SCENARIO.md).

-Migrations that have been committed to a branch but not enacted yet will automatically be picked up and ran by the scenarios framework (in the [MigrationConstraint](https://github.com/compound-finance/comet/blob/main/scenario/constraints/MigrationConstraint.ts)).
+Migrations that have been committed to a branch but not enacted yet will automatically be picked up and run by the scenarios framework (in the [MigrationConstraint](https://github.com/compound-finance/comet/blob/main/scenario/constraints/MigrationConstraint.ts)).
 This ensures that any new migrations are checked against all existing scenarios and any issues with a migration can be proactively caught.

 Migrations should also include a `verify` function to check that the correct state-changes are made by it.
 This `verify` block is also run as part of the scenario framework.